 Grow Dragon Fruit from cuttings

 For soil, I recommend using a good composting manured.
-I top dress every spring and do not use any fertilizer.
+We also topdress every spring and do not use any fertilizer.
 Dragon Fruit loves compost, but be careful some homemade or store-bought compost can burn the plant.
 For this reason, I would cut the compost with the organic matter until you find the correct mix.
+Adding perlite to the mix will help with drainage.

-Dragon Fruit also needs full sun when growing.
-This is critical for fruiting.
-When the plant turns a light lime green to almost yellow, it is perfect.
+Dragon Fruit needs full sun when growing.
+This is also critical for fruiting, however, you will need to give your starter cutting a break with some shade in the early months of planting.
+Once mature, when the plant turns a light lime green to almost yellow, it is perfect.
 If it gets too yellow, it will sunburn.
 If this happens, simply move the plant or use a shade cloth during these months.

 This is dependent on the area you live in.
-I have lots of hot, humid, and rainy weather.
-For this reason, I do not water January – April unless the plant has flower buds.
-The rest of the year, I only water during dry periods which maybe only be once or twice a year.
+We have lots of hot, humid, and rainy weather.
+For this reason, we do not water January – April.
+The rest of the year, we only water during dry periods which maybe only be once or twice a year.

 Pruning is required to maintain the shape and size of the plant.
 This enables access to fruits which aides in harvesting.
 Depending on your growing system, different pruning techniques are required.